 Without compromise, we believe Black Lives Matter.
 We strive to support more non-white artists and collaborators.
 We know that we have to do, need to do, and want to do better.
 We commit to being vocally anti-racist in our work and practices.
-As of right now, our goal is by 2024 to increase producing work by (and featuring) Black, Brown, Indigenous, and AAPI artists by 50%.
+As of right now, our goal is by 2025 to increase partnerships with members of the Black, Brown, Indigenous, AAPI, and Disabled communities by 50%.
 We will also commit to diversity training and workshops for all of our projects when our budget allows.
 You can read more about our ongoing DEI efforts here.

 SEAN POLLOCK (he/they)

 Artistic Director + Founding Member

 NYC based director, writer, creative producer, designer, and sometimes performer for theatre, film, and TV.
 Sean is a godless left-handed double Scorpio Pisces moon from New Jersey.
 As a child, Sean appeared in the touring production of The New Kid in schools across New Jersey and eventually in the Off-Broadway production at The York Theatre.
 They also attended French Woods Festival as a teenager and appeared in numerous plays and musicals there that were inappropriate for kids his age to be performing in.
 Now, they work mostly behind the scenes in multiple genres and mediums.
 They refuse to creatively be defined or pigeonholed.
-Theatre highlights include: Carrie: The Musical (US College Premiere, Ithaca College), Phantom Of The Paradise: In Concert (World Premiere, Secret Loft) and Hazelwood Jr. High (First NYC revival, Mayday Space).
-Film/TV/Web Series highlights include: Sexy Nerd Stuff, The Omega-3: A Musical Adventure (forthcoming; co-produced with American Lore Theatre and the Museum of Natural History).
+Some favorite non-UB credits include: Carrie: The Musical (US College Premiere, Ithaca College), Phantom Of The Paradise: In Concert (World Premiere, Secret Loft) and Hazelwood Jr. High (First NYC revival, Mayday Space).
+Film/TV/Web Series highlights include: Sexy Nerd Stuff, The Omega-3: A Musical Adventure (co-produced with American Lore Theatre and the Museum of Natural History).
 Founder of Macabre Theatre Ensemble, a resident student theatre company at Ithaca College.
 Training: Ithaca College, NTI.
 They are currently a Norman Steinberg Scholar pursuing his MFA in Writing and Producing for Television at Long Island University Brooklyn/Steiner Studios, a Producing Apprentice at Soho Playhouse, a member of The Fled Collective at The Flea Theatre.
 You can check out their Instagram account dedicated to obscure musicals at @forgottenmusicals and their personal account at @seanp_yo.